valueof/bland/README.md

 For longer running instances I highly recommend running Bland as a background service and putting it behind a reverse proxy server such as [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com).

 #### On Ubuntu Linux
-First, create a new file in the `/lib/systemd/system` directory named `bland.service` and make it something like this (this assumes your `build` directory from the Quick Start section above is in `/home/anton/srv/bland`):
+First, create a new file in the `/lib/systemd/system` directory named `bland.service` and make it something like this (this assumes your `build` directory is in `/home/anton/srv/bland` and your database file is `/home/anton/db/bland.db`):
 ```
 [Unit]
 Description=bland